Trigonometric Operation¶

 Troubleshooting¶

-- Angles seem off by a factor of π/180: Verify the use_degrees setting matches your input and desired output units.
+- Wrong units in results: Verify the use_degrees setting matches your intended input and output units.